 Histrionic Personality Disorder

 Individuals with histrionic personality disorder exhibit excessive emotionality—a tendency to regard things in an emotional manner—and are attention seekers.
 People with this disorder are uncomfortable or feel unappreciated when they are not the center of attention.
-Behaviors may include constant seeking of approval or attention, self-dramatization, theatricality, and striking self-centeredness or sexual seductiveness in inappropriate situations, including social, occupational, and professional relationships, beyond what is appropriate for the social context.
-They may be lively and dramatic and initially charm new acquaintances with their enthusiasm, apparent openness, or flirtatiousness.
+Typical behaviors may include the constant seeking of approval or attention, self-dramatization, and theatricality.
+People with histrionic personality disorder may act self-centeredly or sexually seductive in inappropriate situations, including social, occupational, and professional relationships, beyond what is appropriate for the social context.
+They may be lively and dramatic, and may initially charm new acquaintances with their enthusiasm, apparent openness, or flirtatiousness.
 They may also, however, embarrass friends and acquaintances with excessive public displays of emotion, such as embracing casual acquaintances with passion, sobbing uncontrollably over minor setbacks, or having temper tantrums.

 People with histrionic personality disorder commandeer the role of "life of the party."
-Interests and conversation will be self-focused.
-They use physical appearance to draw attention to themselves.
-Emotional expression may be shallow and rapidly shifting.
+Their interests and conversation will be self-focused.
+They use their physical appearance to draw attention to themselves.
+They tend to believe that relationships are more intimate than they actually are.
+Their emotional expression may be shallow and rapidly shifting.
 Their style of speech is excessively impressionistic and lacking in detail.
-They may do well with jobs that value and require imagination and creativity but will probably have difficulty with tasks that demand logical or analytical thinking.
+They may do well with jobs that value and require imagination and creativity, but will probably have difficulty with tasks that demand logical or analytical thinking.

-- Self-centeredness, uncomfortable when not the center of attention
+- Self-centeredness, feeling uncomfortable when not the center of attention

 - Constantly seeking reassurance or approval